2011 South Oxfordshire District Council election

-Summary of results
+Results

 The Conservative Party's share of votes fell from 50.9% in the 2007 South Oxfordshire District Council election to 46.1% in 2011.
 In 2011 Conservative candidates won three seats from Liberal Democrats.
 However, Conservative candidates also lost three seats to independent candidates, three to Labour, one to the Henley Residents Group and one to a Liberal Democrat.
 The Conservatives had won 38 seats in 2007 but were reduced to 33 in 2011.
 However, this was still almost 69% of the 48 seats on the council, and gave the Conservative group an overall majority of 15.

 The Liberal Democrats' share of votes fell from 28.6% in 2007 to 16.7% in 2011.
 The net result of their gaining seats from and losing seats to the Conservatives reduced their number of members on the council to four.
 However, the Liberal Democrats retained the second largest share of total votes in the district.

 The Labour Party increased its share of votes from 7.3% in 2007 to 14.6% in 2011.
-Gaining three seats from the Conservatives increased its number of members on the council to four.
+Gaining three seats from the Conservatives increasing its number of members on the council to four.

 In 2007 two independent candidates were elected to the district council.
 In 2011 both of these independent councillors were re-elected and three gained seats from Conservatives, increasing the number of independent councillors to five.

 In 2007 one Henley Residents Group councillor was elected.
 In 2011 HRG held that seat and won a second, increasing its number of members on the council to two.
 HRG won an average of 37.2% of votes in the two wards that it contested.

 In 2007 there were Green Party candidates in eight of the district's 29 wards.
 In 2011 there were only four Green Party candidates in four wards.
 They won an average of 16.64% of votes in the wards that they contested, and 3.43% of total votes cast in South Oxfordshire District, but no seats.

 There was one UK Independence Party candidate, who contested a ward in Didcot.
 He won 8.6% of the votes in that ward, and was not elected.